geoview-core - v2.2.0

 • A string (ISO, custom format, or calendar date)

-The Dayjs format string used to produce the output.
+Optional, the Dayjs format string used to produce the output

-Locale used for formatting (e.g. month and weekday names).
+Optional locale used for formatting (e.g. month and weekday names)

-IANA timezone applied to the output when formatting instant dates.
+Optional IANA timezone applied to the output when formatting instant dates

 • "calendar": treated as a whole calendar day